yWorks/yfiles-for-html-demos/demos/style/webgl-styles/README.md

 - Click on a node, edge, or label to open the corresponding configuration options in the sidebar.
 Change the settings and observe how the selected graph items change.
 - Create new nodes, edges, or labels.
 New items will use the current values from the corresponding configuration options in the sidebar.

-### Note on Firefox

-Firefox currently has a problem generating images from the Font Awesome glyphs used as image labels for the nodes.
-Please reload the demo to properly show the image labels.